dd-post/mangadex_fetcher/README.md

 ```
 The conflict is resolved.
 Unresolved conflicts are not fatal however.
 If left as before, the chapter will simply be downloaded from both sources as `032 - Orchesc/a/ns` and `032 - Tempor/a/ry scans`.

+`--group` can be specified multiple times to produce a priority list where priority is determined by specification order.
+This will attempt to select the groups with the highest priority first before selecting lower priorities.
+If no group is found for a chapter, the most recent version of said chapter will be selected.

-Other times, we only want one version of the chapter and don't particularly care which scanlator it comes from.
-In these cases, use the `--one-group` or `-O` option.
+If we only want one version of the chapter and don't particularly care which scanlator it comes from, we can use the `--most-recent` or `-r` flag.
 This will simply take the most recent version of any chapter.

 Lastly, it is possible to only download a segment of the chapters using `--start-chapter` and `--end-chapter` (or `-s` and `-e` respectively).
 Using the indices from the left most column, we can specify where we should start and where we should end.
 This will not affect the listing, but will cause the downloader to skip any chapters that do not fall within this range.
 Be careful to use the indices and not the actual chapter number as these numbers are NOT equivalent.
 If only a single chapter is desired, use the `--single-chapter` or `-S` option to specify that chapter.
 This is equivalent to using `-s` and `-e` with the same index.